webpack-contrib/terser-webpack-plugin/README.md

 Default: `TerserPlugin.terserMinify`

-Allows you to override default minify function.
+Allows you to override the default minify function.
 By default plugin uses [terser](https://github.com/terser/terser) package.
 Useful for using and testing unpublished versions or forks.